Kaleabgw/_youtube_clone_/README.md

 - Axios Network call

 ## API Reference
 This web application featured Youtube v3 API to get all the necessary YouTube data.
-You may find the detailed API information from here -> https://rapidapi.com/ytdlfree/api/youtube-v31
+You may find the detailed API information here -> https://rapidapi.com/ytdlfree/api/youtube-v31

 ## Features and Appendix
 - Search: To discover any interesting things and get search results.